-US and Poland maul Germany over Russia pipeline
+US mauls Germany over Russia pipeline

 "Only the US can guarantee the security of countries such as Poland, on the eastern flank," he said.

-He also repeated calls for the US to create a permanent military base in Poland, despite German concern that this could mean moving out tens of thousands of US troops from Germany.
+He also repeated calls for the US to create a permanent military base in Poland, despite German concern that this could mean relocating tens of thousands of US troops from Germany.

 "We don't want to move US forces from Germany, but we do want extra capabilities on our territory," Czaputowicz said.

-For his part, Stoltenberg, the Nato chief, tried to play down the disagreements as the summit got under way.
+Meanwhile, Stoltenberg, the Nato chief, tried to play down disagreements as the summit got under way.

 Trump juice